Strong Guy: Powers and abilities

 Strong Guy possesses superhuman strength which he can increase by absorbing kinetic energy and use it to enhance his physical strength to an unmeasured limit.
-He cannot store the energy he absorbs for very long; as a rule he must physically expend the energy within 90 seconds to prevent it from permanently distorting his body.
-He is in constant pain from the existing distortion, although he hides it well, traditionally playing the role of team comedian to distract himself.
-Guido also possesses superhuman stamina and durability.
+He cannot store the energy he absorbs for very long, and must physically expel it within 90 seconds to prevent it from permanently distorting his body.
+He possesses superhuman stamina and durability.

 An unusual percentage of his body mass is stored in the upper half of his body, causing him to appear top-heavy and thus very imposing.
 Strong Guy's powers first appeared after being beaten by bullies and hit by a bus; unable to expel the energy, his body was permanently warped.
 Strong Guy's maximum strength level is such that he has sufficient power to move the Blob, or briefly stand toe to toe with the Hulk, although the latter's rage-enhanced strength was so powerful that the energy of channeling merely one blow put Strong Guy in danger of a heart attack afterwards.
 Guido is formidable at hand-to-hand combat in the style of street fighting.

-Guido has a gifted intellect and is a talented musical comedy actor and stand-up comedian.
-He has earned a Bachelor of Arts in drama from New York University.
+Guido has a gifted intellect and is a talented actor and comedian.
+He earned a Bachelor of Arts in drama from New York University.

 Strong Guy is nearsighted and wears corrective "bottlecap" lenses.